How to Write the Wake Forest University Essays 2020-2021: The All-In-One Guide

 Regardless of the application method you use, you will need to write both the main essay and answer supplementary questions.

-In this guide, we will cover the Wake Forest University application essay and the supplementary questions that appear identically on all of the application platforms.
+In this guide, we will cover the Wake Forest University supplementary questions that appear identically on all of the application platforms.

 Do note that you will have to write a different essay if you are applying through the Common App or Coalition for Access and Affordability Application.